-The ternary operator, also known as the conditional operator, is a useful tool in C# that allows for concise conditional evaluations in a single line of code.
+The ternary operator (also known as the conditional operator) is a tool in C# that allows us to perform conditional evaluations concisely in a single line of code.

 The ternary operator takes three operands.
 Its basic syntax is as follows: